sakib143/WorkManagerDemo/README.md

 	    2. Periodic Work Request

 ## Worker
-We have to extend worker class which has two callback method.
+We have to extend Worker class which has two callback method.

 	1>doWork
 	2>onStopped